Questions about these requirements? See the contact info at the bottom of the page.

 Secondary Field in Philosophy

-Much work in philosophy speaks directly to one or more disciplines which have Harvard PhD programs --literature, physics, statistics, science, mathematics, linguistics, and economics, to name a few.
-A secondary field in Philosophy gives students from other disciplines an opportunity to step back and look at the big picture in their discipline, putting students from discipline X in a position to do "philosophy of X" as part of doing X, thereby helping them both to understand their field more deeply and to open a path to developing it in innovative ways.
+Much work in philosophy speaks directly to one or more disciplines that have Harvard PhD programs —literature, physics, statistics, science, mathematics, linguistics, and economics, to name a few.
+A secondary field in philosophy gives students from other disciplines an opportunity to step back and look at the big picture in their discipline, putting students from discipline X in a position to do "philosophy of X" as part of doing X, thereby helping them both to understand their field more deeply and to open a path to developing it in innovative ways.

 To complete a secondary field in philosophy, a student completes four courses in philosophy at the 100 level or higher with a grade of B+ or better.
-One course must be in the area of one of the Department's PhD distribution requirements: moral and political philosophy; metaphysics and epistemology; logic; history of philosophy.
+One course must be in the area of one of the department's PhD distribution requirements: moral and political philosophy; metaphysics and epistemology; logic; history of philosophy.
 A second course must be in another of these areas.
 At least one course must be a graduate seminar.
-In principle, an independent study with a member of the Department may be used to complete the secondary field.
+In principle, an independent study with a member of the department may be used to complete the secondary field.
 A capstone project is not required.
-Courses are counted towards satisfying the secondary field requirements only when approved to do so by the Philosophy DGS.
+Courses are counted toward satisfying the secondary field requirements only when approved to do so by the philosophy DGS.

 A student completing a secondary field in philosophy is assigned an advisor from the Philosophy Department, normally the DGS.

 Director of Graduate Studies